ajfinson/realtime-tictactoe/realtime-tictactoe/realtime-tictactoe/README.md

 - **Distributed coordination** - Redis-based locking prevents race conditions and duplicate players
 - **Full game logic** - Moves are validated, wins/draws detected, and invalid moves rejected

+## AI Development Disclosure

+This project was developed with **significant assistance from AI tools** (GitHub Copilot with Claude Sonnet 4.5). **ChatGPT o1** was used to review architecture and design decisions.
+The AI helped with:

+- **Architecture design** - Distributed system patterns, Redis locking strategies, and race condition prevention
+- **Code implementation** - TypeScript interfaces, WebSocket handlers, Redis pub/sub integration
+- **Production enhancements** - TTL-based locking, sequence numbers, reconnection logic, memory management
+- **Testing infrastructure** - Jest setup, comprehensive unit tests for game logic and configuration
+- **Logging system** - Structured logger with color-coded output and contextual information
+- **Documentation** - README structure, architecture diagrams, and usage examples
+- **Code quality** - TypeScript type safety improvements, error handling, and code organization

+**Important:** This project had **human oversight at every step** from initial design through final implementation.
+The AI acted as a pair programming partner and architectural consultant, but all decisions, code reviews, testing, and validation were performed with human judgment and approval.
+Every feature was tested and verified to work correctly before acceptance.

 ## Architecture and Communication Design

 ### System Overview